 - Bring your own water bottle.
 You can refill it for free from the ancient water fountains (don’t worry, they are clean).

 - Brings snacks as there is only ONE cafe for the entire area.

-- If you are travelling with children, be prepared for a lot of sexual souvenirs out in the open in the markets just outside of Pompeii.
+- If you are traveling with children, be prepared for a lot of sexual souvenirs out in the open in the markets just outside of Pompeii.
 When Pompeii was unearthed, people were found in precarious positions.
-Those images have made their way onto calendars, sculptures and every souvenir you can imagine.
+Those images have made their way onto calendars, sculptures, and every souvenir you can imagine.

-Have you been to Naples or Pompeii?
+Have you taken the day trip to Pompeii?
 What was your favorite part of your trip?